webmaster128/Web3-collaboration/grants/speculative/migrate-to-substrate.md

 For pre-genesis DOT claims, there is an
-[Ethereum smart contract](https://github.com/w3f/polkadot-claims) you interact with to publish your Polkadot address with an proof of ownership.
+[Ethereum smart contract](https://github.com/w3f/polkadot-claims) you interact with to publish your Polkadot address with a proof of ownership.
 This works well because the source system (Ethereum) is a smart contracting platform.
 In contrast to Polkadot Claims, this grant application does not require the source system to perform custom operations for the claim.
-It could even be chain that stopped at the point of the migration.
+It could even be a chain that stopped at the point of the migration.

 For post-genesis claims, there is the